C4LV1NPU6/byu-cs260/startup/README.md

 Website deploy command: ./deployWebsite.sh -k ~/Desktop/finish.delete.Open\ Tabs/,schoolwork/CS\ 260/,Access\ Info/production.pem -h lightbikebattle.click

 Sub-site deploy command: ./deployFiles.sh -k ~/Desktop/finish.delete.Open\ Tabs/,schoolwork/CS\ 260/,Access\ Info/production.pem -h lightbikebattle.click -s simon

+2/22/23 (C4LV1NPU6):

+Made JavaScript Functions+Arrows+Arrays+Objects+Classes projects.
+Arrays can be used in Startup App's website.

+I found it interesting that you can pass functions as parameters.
+I found it interesting that the writers of JS decided to let functions be first order objects, especially since not many other languages do it.
+I found the syntax for arrays in JS interesting, I expected it to be more like how it is in Java.
+I found it interesting how objects are a lot like dictionaries in Python.

+JavaScript Arrays(+Loops+Conditionals) CodePen URL: https://codepen.io/C4LV1NPU6/pen/VwGaNqP